It happened after 600 years: Pope who resigned gave one reason he had to leave

 Pope Benedict XVI: The Story of How a Pope Resigned in 2013

-The entire world woke up on the morning of February 28, 2013, only to hear the news that the world's most powerful Catholic at the time, Pope Benedict XVI, had resigned his headship of the papacy.
-This was not an ordinary news because the last time this kind of thing happened was 600 years ago when Gregory XII stepped down in 1415.
+The entire world woke up on the morning of February 28, 2013, only to hear the news that the world's most powerful Catholic at the time, Pope Benedict XVI, had resigned his leadership of the papacy.

 Don't miss out!
 Join Legit.ng's Sports News channel on WhatsApp now!